discretize/discretize-ui/gw2-ui/README.md

 ```
 yarn add gw2-ui-new
+yarn add @discretize/typeface-menomonia
 ```

-import the styles on every page where you want to use the components:
+import the styles and typeface on every page where you want to use the components:

 ```
+import '@discretize/gw2-ui-new/dist/default_style.css';
-import 'gw2-ui-new/dist/default_style.css';
+import '@discretize/gw2-ui-new/dist/index.css';
-import 'gw2-ui-new/dist/index.css';
+import '@discretize/typeface-menomonia';
 ```

 Alternatively, you can overwrite the `default_style.css` file and import it in case you want to adjust the default theme.